Quack842/escape-room/README.md

 ![The Escape Room Main Screen](assets/images/escape-room-main-page.png)

 This Escape Room Game is designed and created to test the players investigative and creativity skills.
-The idea of this escape room game is to give the player as much freedom as as possilbe.
+The idea of this escape room game is to give the player as much freedom as as possible.
 This means that the player can type anything in the command and there should be a response.
-The commands should at least be related to the current situation in game.
+The commands should at least be related to the current situation in the game.

 The player will look around the room to find a key/code to use to escape the room.
-There is also tips and hints available for the player to ask for when they are stuck.
+There are also tips and hints available for the player to ask for when they are stuck.
 As well as change directions by indicating what direction they want to face.

 If you have every player Larry... almost the same.